giga-sec/gigaSec-Tech-Notes/3. Notes/Metasploit.md

 `Tools`: Stand-alone tools that help vuln research, vuln assessment, or pen testing
             msfvenom, pattern_create and pattern_offset.

 Clarifying Concepts
-Exploit: A piece of code that uses a `vulnerability` present on the target system.
+Exploit: A code that takes advantage of `vulnerability` present on system.
 Vulnerability: A design, coding, or logic flaw affecting the target system.
 Payload: An exploit will take advantage of a vulnerability.
     **However, if we want the exploit to have the result we want** (gaining access to the target system, read confidential information, etc.), we need to use a payload.
 Payloads are the code that will run on the target system.